Defining Non-Standard Actions

 Add to an Existing Library

-An existing library will have it’s own file and a library definition in makeLibraries() in action.go.
+An existing library will have a file and a library definition in makeLibraries() in action.go.

 Use the identifier provided to the make actions function.